 - Playing with the radio

-An act of distracted driving constitutes something which takes your hands off the wheel, or your mind or eyes off the road.
-Texting and driving is so bad because it does all three.
-Texting while driving will take your eyes off the road for an average of five seconds, which is particularly dangerous on the highway.
+An act of distracted driving constitutes something that takes your hands off the wheel or your mind or eyes off the road.
+Texting and driving is a very bad combination because it does all three.
+Texting while driving can cause drivers to take their eyes off the road for an average of five seconds, which is especially dangerous on the highway.
 Statistics actually show that texting while driving is twice as dangerous as drinking while driving.

-In an effort to combat this, California has instituted numerous laws over the past few years to deter distracted driving.
-Nationwide, there were 34,000 crashes in 2013 stemming from distracted driving related to cell phone use.
+In an effort to combat this, California has instituted numerous laws over the past few years to deter from distracted driving.
 Along with the headphones law, California is one of just 14 states which ban the use of cell phones at all times while driving.
 While the initial impact of the law was positive, California has started to see a gradual rise in fatalities related to distracted driving.

 Law enforcement in California stated that they wrote 35 percent more tickets for texting in 2015 compared to the previous year.
 This is consistent with a four-year survey conducted by the California OTS, which showed that 6.1 percent of drivers in Kern County were observed using their cell phones while driving.
 This is a marked increase from just 2.7 percent in 2014.
 Some have speculated this is because fines aren’t strict enough, and indeed in California, the base fine is only $20 for a first offense of using your cell phone while driving.